Willie Hensley

 William L. "Willie" Hensley (born June 17, 1941), also known by his Iñupiaq name Iġġiaġruk ([eʁʁeɑʁʐuk]), is a semi-retired Democratic politician from the U.S. state of Alaska known for his work regarding Native Alaskan land rights.
 Hensley played a critical role in the creation of the Alaska Native Claims Settlement Act (ANCSA) of 1971, one of the largest and most important land claims by indigenous peoples in U.S. history.
 Hensley went on to serve a term in the Alaska House of Representatives (1967–1970), and then a four-year term in the Alaska Senate (1971–1974).
 Hensley also served another year in the Alaska Senate from 1987 to 1988, when he was nominated by 6th Governor of Alaska Steve Cowper.

 Hensley has also had an influential career outside of politics, as founder of the Northwest Alaskan Natives Association Regional corporation (NANA), where he served as president for 20 years.
 He also helped form the Alaskan Natives Federation and served as co-chairman, executive director, and president.
 He also is a founder of Maniilaq, a not-for-profit organization that provides essential services for the tribes of Northwest Alaska.

 Since retiring from politics, Hensley has written a book titled Fifty Miles from Tomorrow: A Memoir of Alaska and the Real People.
-The book entails Hensley’s childhood growing up in rural Alaska with extended family and his journey as an Alaskan politician and native rights activist.
+The book entails Hensley's childhood growing up in rural Alaska with extended family and his journey as an Alaskan politician and native rights activist.

 Early life and education

 Hensley was born into a small community in Northwest Alaska, 40 miles above the Arctic Circle.
 His father was a Jewish Lithuanian fur trader who Hensley never met, and his mother was an Inupiat Eskimo from Kotzebue.
 At a young age his mother gave him and his sister Saigulik to extended family that lived along the Noatak River delta.
 Hensley grew up without electricity and running water.
 He and his family hunted and fished in order to survive the nine-month-long Arctic winters.

 Hensley attended Bureau of Indian Affairs elementary school.
-For secondary education, Hensley attended Harrison Chilhowees religious academy in Knoxville, Tennessee.
+For secondary education, Hensley attended Harrison-Chilhowee Baptist Academy now known as The King's Academy in Seymour, Tennessee.
 A Baptist missionary chose and arranged the details in order for Hensley to attend the boarding school.
-At boarding school, Hensley was a one-time halfback and the co-caption of the school’s football team as well as being voted class president.
+At boarding school, Hensley was a one-time halfback and the co-captain of the school's football team as well as being voted class president.

 Graduating from his senior year Hensley chose to study at George Washington University in Washington D.C.
-He obtained a bachelor’s degree in political science with a minor in economics.
+He obtained a bachelor's degree in political science with a minor in economics.
 Hensley studied law at the University of Alaska (1966), University of New Mexico (1967) and University of California (1968).
 Hensley was awarded an Honorary Doctor of Laws from the University of Alaska in 1980.